March 16, 2021 5 min read

 Perhaps it would have been more apt for the man who discovered caffeine to call out "Arabica!" instead of "Eureka!"
-Nearly 200 years ago the German physician Friedlieb Ferdinand Runge first isolated and purified the white powder of the chemical we call caffeine.
+More than 200 years ago the German physician Friedlieb Ferdinand Runge first isolated and purified the white powder of the chemical we call caffeine.

 In 1819 Johann Wolfgang von Goethe gave Runge a box of Arabian mocha beans and asked him to analyze them.
 Caffeine eventually was isolated from 62 other plant species, including tea, cocoa nuts and yerba mate.

 This was not the first time caffeine was used.
 Far from it.
 Humans have been ingesting food and beverages containing caffeine since prehistoric times.

 In fact, there is a legend from China that says in 2737 B.C. the emperor Shen Nung was served a cup of hot water into which tea leaves fell.
 The practice of brewing tea spread and caught on around the world.

 At some point scientists quit fooling around with alchemy and started seriously studying real chemistry.
 Runge first came to Goethe's attention when he learned Runge was working on experiments involving belladonna extract.

 Goethe was one of the world's greatest poets, and Europe's first great literary celebrity.
 In his later years, Goethe turned his considerable intellect to the sciences, studying, amongst other things, pharmacy, chemistry and botany.
 At the time, Runge was studying under the chemist Doebereiner (1780-1849), who was greatly admired by Goethe; it was through the friendship and mutual admiration of these two great men that Runge was invited to visit.